 How to identify a data breach

-Still, by regularly monitoring your network for signs of compromise and employing data breach detection tools, organisations can improve their ability to quickly and effectively detect breaches.
-If you know what your baseline traffic looks like, it becomes much easier to identify abnormal activity.
+By deploying these types of security and data breach detection tools to regularly monitor your network for signs of compromise, you can improve your organisation’s ability to quickly and effectively detect breaches.
+After all, if you know what your baseline traffic looks like, it becomes much easier to identify abnormal activity.

 Here are a few signs that your network could potentially be compromised:

 - Presence of unknown or unauthorised IP addresses on wireless networks

 - Multiple failed login attempts for system authentication and event logs

 - Suspicious activity on the network after-hours

 - Services and applications configured to launch automatically without authorisation

 - Increased help requests for anomalies, such as missing files or emails